Renormalization footprints in the phase diagram of the Grosse-Wulkenhaar model: Introduction

-Some seven decades later, non-commutativity (NC) arrived from Wonderland to Quantumland, settling first in the canonical relation between position and momentum and shortly after into NC space-time.
-It was first invoked in the hope of resolving the confusion about the infinities in the nascent quantum field theory \cite{PhysRev.71.38}, but the trick of renormalization beat it to the punch.
-Since then, it occasionally reemerged, both in fundamental and effective form, from condensed matter physics to quantum gravity \cite{NC2,NC3}.
+Non-commutativity (NC) of space-time coordinates was initially proposed in the 1940s in the hope of resolving the confusion about the infinities in the nascent quantum field theory \cite{PhysRev.71.38}.
+The first promising results in this regard were, however, achieved by the technique of renormalization.
+Since then, NC occasionally reemerged, both in the fundamental and the effective form, from condensed matter physics to quantum gravity \cite{NC2,NC3}.
 Finally, when NC was discovered in the low energy sector of the string theory at the turn of the millennium \cite{Seiberg:1999vs}, various new NC models followed.

-The parallel with Wonderland continues in an uncanny manner.
-Just as the bites from opposing sides of the magic mushroom threaten to shrink or stretch Alice in a runaway fashion, divergencies of non-planar Feynman diagrams spill from high energy to low energy sector, spoiling the renormalizability of NC QFTs \cite{Minwalla:1999px,Chu:2001xi,Dolan:2001gn,martin2020uvir}.
-And just like the problem with the mushroom, UV/IR mixing can be resolved only by proper balancing of large and small scales, in the guise of the Langman-Szabo duality \cite{Langmann_2002}.
+Contrary to the expected better-than-commutative behaviour, NC models experience more difficulties with renormalizability.
+Generically, their non-planar Feynman diagrams entangle small and large length scales, which prevents a successful absorption of divergences into the action terms \cite{Minwalla:1999px,Chu:2001xi,Dolan:2001gn,martin2020uvir}.
+It was shown that this UV/IR mixing could be resolved by the proper balancing of the scales provided by the Langman-Szabo duality \cite{Langmann_2002}.

 Grosse-Wulkenhaar (GW) model \cite{Grosse:2003nw,Disertori:2006nq,Wang:2018sed}